Fake Cartier Love Bracelet – How to Spot One

 Also, you can see that the edges of the fake Cartier Love bangle are more rounded and smooth than the authentic’s.

 You’ll also see this smooth, melded look on the screw clamps that close the bangle.
 The real Cartier Love bangle has screw caps with the same crisp stamping as the rest of its details.
 And about the screw – it should turn easily with the screwdriver.
 When we try to open the fake Cartier Love bangle, there’s practically no give.
 The genuine Cartier’s screw turns effortlessly to open the bracelet.

-The best way to spot a fake Cartier Love bangle is by looking for the lack of attention to detail that every Cartier piece is imbued with.
+The best way to spot a fake Cartier Love bangle is by looking for the lack of attention to detail imbued in every Cartier piece.
 Knockoff Cartier Love bangles are just like every other form of counterfeit goods – they just don’t compare to the original.
 When it comes to quality, longevity, and your overall happiness with your purchase, you are much better off saving for your dream Love bracelet, finding a jeweler you can trust, and cherishing this iconic piece for the rest of your life when it’s finally yours.

 When you’re shopping online for Cartier Love bangles, the stakes are even higher.
 You don’t have a chance to inspect the bangle in person before purchasing.
 And you can’t bring it to a Cartier Love bangle authority for their input (reminder, we cannot authenticate Love bangles anymore.)